Solar Panels in The Ballagh, Co. Wexford

 Yes.
 Under Ireland's Microgeneration Support Scheme, you sell surplus electricity at 15-25c/kWh.
 You need a smart meter (ESB Networks installs free).
 The first €400/year of export income is tax-free.

-What is the payback period for solar panels in The Ballagh?
+Do solar panels increase property value in The Ballagh?

 Sources